Bodybuilding

 The Lift Run Bang Recipe:

 - Daily Calf Training – Similar to above, calves are an extremely stubborn muscle group.
 Trying to get your calf muscles to grow is almost the equivalent of trying to get your jaw muscles to grow.
-If you haven’t been blessed with genetically good calves, the only effective method I have found to get them to start growing is training them every day with high repetitions.
+If you haven't been blessed with genetically good calves, the only effective method I have found to get them to start growing is training them daily with high repetitions.

 Heavy Days: